 The Best Campsites at Pawnee Campground

 There are two main loops in the campground – the Elk Loop and the Moose Loop.
 The Elk Loop (to your right once in the campground) has both walk-to and (the more typical) drive-to sites.
 While the walk-to sites have plenty of tree cover, the drive-to sites are much more open.
-We wanted to park at our site for this trip though, so we opted for a site in the Moose Loop where we could get more tree cover.
+We wanted to park at our site for this trip, so we opted for a campsite in the Moose Loop where we could get more tree cover.
 I don’t think there was a bad site in the entire loop, but you’ll get some views of the mountains from sites 24, 25, 26, and 27.

-There is lots of space between the sites, so even when the campground is full, you still have plenty of privacy.
+There is lots of space between the sites, so you still have plenty of privacy even when the campground is full.

 Be Ready For the Cold – Even in the Summer!

-Even though it’s just a short drive into the mountains, this campground is in high elevation (10,300 feet above sea level) and gets really cold at night – even in the summer months (read our tips on keeping warm while camping in the cold).
-Plan for cold nights and warm days.
-Remember to bring base layers, hats, and warm bedding!
+Even though it’s just a short drive into the mountains, this campground is in high elevation (10,300 feet above sea level).
+It gets really cold at night – even in the summer months (read our tips on keeping warm while camping in the cold).
+Plan for frigid nights and warm days, and remember to bring base layers, hats, and warm bedding!
 The days do get warm enough for shorts, but the tree cover still provides enough shade to prevent all snow from melting.
-There was enough snow on the ground that a few sites were closed off.
+There was enough snow on the ground to close a few sites.
 (But playing in the snow with shorts on kept the kids entertained for quite a while!)